 The public transport system in Amsterdam is also very convenient.
 You can purchase a public transport chipcard (called an OV-chipkaart).
 Once topped up, you can use this card for travel on trams, buses, metros, and ferries.
 The card is valid for up to 5 years – just in case you need another excuse to visit Amsterdam again.

 Finding good car parking in the city center can be tricky, so we suggest skipping the car rental in favor of cycling or using the Dutch public transport system.

 Helpful information for travelers to Amsterdam

-Schipol airport is approximately 22km (14 miles) from the city center of Amsterdam.
+Amsterdam Airport Schiphol (AMS) is approximately 14 miles (22km) from the center of Amsterdam.
 You can reach the city center from the airport by taxi, bus, or train.
 Some hotels or other accommodation options may even offer a hotel shuttle service from Amsterdam Schiphol to the city center.